Is Texas a Community Property State?

 What Is Defined as Community Property?

-Community property is essentially any property in Texas that is not identified as separate.
+Community property is any property in Texas that is not identified as separate.
 Generally speaking, all properties and earnings acquired during the marriage are considered the joint property of both spouses.

 Examples of Community Property Assets